parezcoydigo/myTasks/README.md

 ### Dependencies

-myTasks uses optparse to manage command line args, and should work with Python 2.3.x or later.
-It requires the `google_api_python_client` [package](http://code.google.com/p/google-api-python-client/).
-As written, it also uses `keyring` to manage keys.
-For more information on initial authorization of the client, see this [post]() on my blog. ## Dependencies ##

 * myTasks uses `argparse` to manage command line args.
 For Python versions prior to 2.7, the [`argparse` module](http://pypi.python.org/pypi/argparse) must be installed with either pip or easy_install: `pip install argparse` or `easy_install argparse`.

 * myTasks requires the `google_api_python_client` [package](http://code.google.com/p/google-api-python-client/).
 Follow in download and installation instructions there.